dburt/migrate_sermonmanager_to_tithely/README.md

 ## Metadata Updates

-After the initial data migration, it may be necessary to perform bulk updates to the sermon metadata directly within Tithely.
+After the initial data migration, it may be necessary to perform bulk updates or analysis of the sermon metadata directly within Tithely.
 The `tithely_metadata_update/` directory contains tools to automate this process.

 ### The Challenge

 Tithely's web interface does not provide a way to bulk-edit sermon metadata, such as assigning sermons to a series or a podcast.
-Updating hundreds of sermons manually is time-consuming and error-prone.
+Furthermore, the data present on the Tithely site may be incomplete or inconsistent compared to local records.
+Updating and verifying hundreds of sermons manually is time-consuming and error-prone.

-### The Solution
+### The Solution: A Data-First Approach

-The `tithely_updater.py` script uses browser automation (via Playwright) to log in to the Tithely admin interface and systematically update each sermon based on the data in `sermons.json`.

-The script performs the following steps:
-1. Loads sermon data from `sermons.json`.
-2. Creates an index of all sermons available in the Tithely admin panel by scraping the sermon list pages.
-This can be done from the general media listing or a specific podcast page.
-3. For each sermon in the local `sermons.json`, it finds the corresponding sermon in the Tithely index.
-4. It then navigates to the edit page for that sermon and updates the following fields:
-    *   Speaker
-    *   Sermon Series
-    *   Podcast ID
-    *   Bible Passage

-### Setup and Usage

-1.  **Install Dependencies:**
+The scripts in this directory allow for a data-driven workflow: first, we scrape all available data from the Tithely website into a local JSON file (`sermon_index.json`).
+Then, we can analyze this data, compare it against our local CSV records, and finally use the enriched data to update Tithely.

+This workflow is primarily managed by the following scripts:

+#### 1. `selective_importer.py` - Scraper and Indexer

+This is the main script for scraping sermon data from the Tithely website.
+It logs in, navigates the sermon list pages, and creates a local JSON file (`sermon_index_YYYY-MM-DD.json`) containing the data.
+It can optionally enrich this data by visiting each sermon's detail page.

+**Usage:**
+-   **Create a basic index:**
     ```bash
-    mise install && uv sync
+    ./tithely_metadata_update/selective_importer.py --create-index
     ```

-2.  **Configure Credentials:**
-    Create a `.env` file in the project root:
+-   **Create an enriched index (with description, passage, audio URL):**
+    ```bash
+    ./tithely_metadata_update/selective_importer.py --create-index --enrich
     ```
-    TITHELY_EMAIL=your_email@example.com
-    TITHELY_PASSWORD=your_password
-    ```
-    This file is gitignored, so your credentials will not be committed.

-3.  **Indexing Sermons from Tithe.ly:**
-    Before running an update, you need to create an index of the sermons on Tithe.ly.
-The `run_updater.py` script can be used for this purpose with the `--index-only` flag.

-    There are two indexing modes:
-    *   **General Listing (Default):** This mode scrapes the general media listing at `/media/listing`, which contains all sermons.
-    *   **Podcast Specific:** You can also point the indexer to a specific podcast URL.

-    **Usage:**
+-   **Create a full index (with details and file sizes):**
     ```bash
-    # Create an index from the general media listing
-    python tithely_metadata_update/run_updater.py --index-only

-    # Create an index with full details (slower)
-    python tithely_metadata_update/run_updater.py --index-only --full-details
+    ./tithely_metadata_update/selective_importer.py --create-index --enrich --with-file-sizes
     ```

-4.  **Run the Updater:**
-    Once you have a `sermon_index.json` file, you can run the full update process.
+-   **Limit the number of sermons for testing:**
     ```bash
-    python tithely_metadata_update/run_updater.py
+    ./tithely_metadata_update/selective_importer.py --create-index --enrich --limit 10
     ```
-    The script will open a browser window and perform the updates.
-You can monitor its progress in the terminal.

-5.  **Analyze Discrepancies:**
-    The `analyze_updates.py` script can be used to compare the local `sermons.json` with the `sermon_index.json` from Tithely and identify any gaps or discrepancies.
+#### 2. `get_csv_file_sizes.py` - Enriching Local Data

+To facilitate accurate matching between the local CSV and the scraped Tithely data, it's useful to have the audio file sizes for the local records.
+This script generates that information.

+**Usage:**
+-   It reads `sermons.csv` and generates a new file, `csv_audio_sizes.csv`, containing the `post_id`, `audio_url`, and `audio_file_size`.
     ```bash
-    python tithely_metadata_update/run_analyzer.py
+    ./get_csv_file_sizes.py
     ```

-6.  **Add File Sizes:**
-    The `add_file_sizes.py` script can be used to add the `file_size_bytes` field to `sermons.json`, which is used for matching sermons with duplicate titles.
+#### 3. `compare_data.py` - Gap Analysis

+This script provides a detailed comparison between the local `sermons.csv` file and a scraped `sermon_index.json` file.
+It helps identify which sermons are missing from each source and highlights discrepancies in metadata for sermons that exist in both.

+**Usage:**
+-   The script automatically looks for `sermons.csv` and the latest `sermon_index_*.json` file.
     ```bash
-    python tithely_metadata_update/add_file_sizes.py
+    ./compare_data.py
     ```

+#### 4. `tithely_updater.py` - The Updater (Future Work)

+The original `tithely_updater.py` script can be adapted to use the clean, enriched data from the `sermon_index.json` to perform bulk updates on the Tithely website.
+This has not yet been the focus of our work.